mattlichti/blog/_posts/2015-06-01-kiva-funding-model.md

 * currency loss - whether the lender is liable for losses due to currency fluctuations
 * anonymous - whether the borrower has their name and photo on the website or chooses to remain anonymous.

+### Transforming the text into features
+I used the one sentence description of how the loan will be used to engineer features out of the most commonly used terms.
+The length of this text as well as the length of the larger description text were also useful features.

+### Competing loans
+In addition to the features that impact demand for particular loans, the supply of loans on the site can effect the chances of each loan getting funded.
+I used SQL to calculate the number of other loans on kiva at the time each loan was posted by comparing the timestamp of when each loan was posted to the timestamps for when other loans were posted and funded or expired.

 ## Modeling: